 We are subject to financial market risks, including changes in interest rates and the valuations of our investment portfolio.
-The economic effects of the ongoing conflict between Russia and Ukraine and the COVID-19 pandemic have introduced significant volatility in the financial markets and global supply chain disruptions, and the effects of this volatility and these disruptions have impacted and could continue to impact our market risks.
+The economic effects of the ongoing war between Russia and Ukraine and the continuing COVID-19 pandemic have introduced significant volatility in the financial markets and global supply chain disruptions and resource shortages, and the effects of this volatility and these disruptions have impacted and could continue to impact our market risks.
 For additional information concerning risks and their potential impact on our business and our operating results, see "Part I, Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed on March 4, 2022.
+Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed on March 4, 2022 and "Part II, Item 1A.
+Risk Factors" in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2022, filed on May 6, 2022 and our Quarterly Report on Form 10-Q for the quarter ended June 30, 2022, filed on August 5, 2022.